compliance7 min read13 May 2026

 Frequently Asked Questions

+Does having a DPO protect me from fines?
 Having a DPO is a legal requirement, not a shield.
-Appointing a DPO but failing to implement actual compliance measures will not protect you from enforcement.
-The DPO's value is in building and maintaining a genuine compliance culture — not as a compliance checkbox.
+Appointing one but failing to implement actual compliance will not save you.
+The DPO's value is building genuine compliance culture — not checking a box.

 The Bottom Line

 Appointing a DPO is not bureaucratic box-ticking.
-It is the legal foundation of your organisation's data protection programme — and the starting point for protecting your customers, your reputation, and your business from enforcement action.
+It is the legal foundation of your data protection programme and the starting point for protecting your customers, your reputation, and your business.

-The good news: for most Singapore SMEs, getting compliant does not require a full-time hire or a large legal budget.
-It requires a designated responsible person, a clear understanding of your data flows, and the right documentation in place.
+For most Singapore SMEs, getting compliant does not require a full-time hire or a large legal budget.
+It requires a designated responsible person, a clear understanding of your data flows, and the right documentation.

 This article is for general informational purposes and does not constitute legal advice.
 For advice specific to your organisation's circumstances, consult a qualified legal professional or the PDPC's published Advisory Guidelines.